Connect with us

 Westerfield did not respond to a question asking exactly how many people had received the letters.

-When the COVID-19 pandemic began in March 2020, passed a requiring states to keep everyone on Medicaid throughout the public health emergency.
-That meant states had to do something they had never done before: change their to ensure people who lost eligibility kept coverage.
+When the COVID-19 pandemic began in March 2020, Congress passed a law requiring states to keep everyone on Medicaid throughout the public health emergency.
+That meant states had to do something they had never done before: change their systems to ensure people who lost eligibility kept coverage.

 Making things more complicated for states, no one knew how long the public health emergency would last.
 In spring 2020, it appeared possible that the emergency would end within a few months, so it wasn’t clear how long continuous coverage would last, a point Snyder made during his testimony before the Senate Study Group on Women, Children and Families in September.